 It seems like she is rasping at the surface (trying to swallow air?).
 She is still eating.
-She rights herself and swims in the current of the return pump and then drifts back to lay on her side at the surface in the middle of the tank.
+She rights herself and swims in the current of the return pump, and then drifts back to lay on her side at the surface in the middle of the tank.

 What causes swim bladder disease?

 Unfortunately, like a few of the maladies that affect saltwater aquarium fish, swim bladder disease does not appear to have one specific cause.
 There are a few theories:

 - Bacterial infection